ashwani8090/react-input-glow/Readme.md

 In this example, we import the `FloatingInputProps` interface and use it to define the props for our input field.
 We can customize various aspects of the input field, such as the label, placeholder, and event handlers.

 Feel free to explore the available props in the `FloatingInputProps` interface and adjust them to fit your specific use case.
-The React Floating Input Component is highly customizable and can be integrated into your forms with ease.
+The React Input Glow Component is highly customizable and can be integrated into your forms with ease.